Canal in Bruges, Belgium

 Read best practice when travelling with medicines on TravelHealthPro.

-For further information on the legal status of a specific medicine, contact the Belgian Embassy.
+For further information on the legal status of a specific medicine, contact the Belgian Embassy in the UK.

-FCDO has a list of English-speaking doctors in Belgium.
+FCDO has a list of medical providers in Belgium where some staff will speak English.

 There is a fee for non-emergency medical consultations and prescriptions.
 You may be able to recover this money through your travel insurance.